siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 22. CountOfGivenCharInString.java
 =>	Problem statement - Java program to get the count of given character in the string

+23. RemoveDupValueFromHashMap.java
+=>	Problem statement - Write a program to remove duplicate value from HashMap
 *****************************************************************************************

 # Package : com.sid.hackerrank